rubenarslan/codebook/README.md

 For items and scales, the distributions are summarised graphically and numerically.

 The result are markdown _partials_, that can be integrated in a larger markdown document and then translated to HTML or PDF format.

+## Use as a webapp

+If you don't want to install the codebook package, you can just upload an annotated dataset in a variety of formats here: https://rubenarslan.ocpu.io/codebook/

 ## Install